dancer1325/renovate/docs/usage/configuration-options.md

 ## packageRules

-`packageRules` is a powerful feature that lets you apply rules to individual packages or to groups of packages using regex pattern matching.

-`packageRules` is a collection of rules, that are **all** evaluated.
+* `packageRules`
+  * 👀lets you apply rules -- via -- regex pattern matching,👀 |
+    * individual packages or
+    * groups of packages
+  * == collection of rules /
+    * ALL are evaluated
+    * order matters
+      * Reason: 🧠if SEVERAL specify the SAME option -> later rules -- override -- earlier ones 🧠
-If multiple rules match a dependency, configurations from matching rules will be merged together.
+  * if MULTIPLE rules match a dependency -> configurations from matching rules -- will be -- merged TOGETHER
-The order of rules matters, because later rules may override configuration options from earlier ones, if they both specify the same option.
+  * TODO:

 The matching process for a package rule: